 What happens if my attendance is too low?

-All attendance warning letters will be emailed to you.
+All attendance warning letters will be emailed to your student email account.
 You may be called or contacted via SMS as well.
 It is necessary for you to ensure the University has your up-to-date contact details at all times.

-- If your attendance falls below 90%, BUC will send you a First Warning Letter and you will be invited to an appointment to see the relevant Academic Coordinator to discuss your absences.
+- If your attendance falls below 90%, BUC will send you a First Warning Letter and you will be invited to an appointment to see the Student Support and Success Officer to discuss your absences.

 - If your attendance falls below 85% you will receive a Second Warning Letter.
-You are required to attend an appointment to speak with the relevant Academic Coordinator at this time.
+You are required to attend an appointment to speak with the Student Support and Success Officer at this time.

-- If, as a Student Visa holder, your attendance still does not improve and it becomes impossible for you to achieve an 80% attendance by the end of your program (period of enrolment), even if you should attend all remaining classes, you may receive written notice of our intention to report you to the Immigration authority.
+- If, as a Student Visa holder, your attendance still does not improve and it becomes impossible for you to achieve an 80% attendance by the end of your period of enrolment, even if you should attend all remaining classes, you may receive written notice of our intention to report you to the Immigration authority.

 - After receiving written notice of our intention to report you, you have 20 working days to make an appeal through the appeals process.
 For more information please go to the Academic Regulations and the Appeals Procedure.